 The course covers things like: How does Bitcoin work?
 What makes Bitcoin different?
 How secure are your bitcoins?
 How anonymous are Bitcoin users?
 What determines the price of Bitcoin?
 Can cryptocurrencies be regulated?
 What might the future hold?

 It has 12 lecture videos and 11 lecture slides that are also free.
 While this course was meant for Princeton students during the Spring 2015 semester, its information is still very much valid for today’s blockchain/crypto world.

 Here is an interesting introductory video:

-California-based Stanford University offers a unique free course on Bitcoin and blockchain tech.
-This course is called Bitcoin Engineering and teaches its participants how to make Bitcoin-enabled applications.
+Universidad Europea Madrid offers a unique free course on Bitcoin and blockchain tech.
+This course is called the Postgraduate Diploma in Bitcoin and Blockchain and teaches its participants how to make Bitcoin-enabled applications.